-The Cafeteria Lab gives students the opportunity to learn quantity food production for institutional production of food through the preparation and service of 750 institutional meals daily.
+- Production lab - This lab gives students the opportunity to learn quantity food production and service through the preparation and service of 750 institutional meals for real customers daily.

-The Restaurant Lab is a well-equipped dining room and a la carte kitchen that has the equipment used in commercial restaurants.
+- Restaurant lab - A well-equipped dining room and a la carte kitchen, this lab has virtually all the equipment used in commercial restaurants.
 Students prepare and serve meals to order for approximately 40 luncheon patrons daily.
-It is also used for our evening fine dining lab, where up to 16 patrons are treated to gourmet delights in the only evening meal training program in Western New York.
-Selected banquet activities are scheduled so that students may learn to plan and prepare for catered events.
-Breakfast, lunch, and dinner special events are scheduled each semester.
+It is also used for our evening fine dining lab, where up to 16 patrons are treated to gourmet delights in our evening meal training program.

-The Bakery Lab is reputed to be the best equipped training facility of its kind in the state.
-The student has access to virtually all types of baking equipment used commercially to produce baked goods.
-The bakery is adjacent to an institutional food production laboratory and an a la carte kitchen where baked goods are an integral part of the 750 meals produced daily.
-The Baking Lab is a learning-production lab for quantity baking for a cafeteria, restaurant dining, or catered functions.
-In addition, the preparation and presentation of elaborate creations common to upscale restaurants offers creative students the opportunity to develop their talents.
+- Bakery lab - This is reputed to be the best-equipped training facility of its kind in the state.
+The student has access to many types of baking equipment used commercially to produce baked goods presented for consumption in the Wellsville campus student dining hall, a la carte dining room, and fine dining lab.
+Students produce baked goods in freshman and senior labs, which are sold and served in two outlets on the Alfred campus.
+In addition, the preparation and presentation of elaborate creations, common in upscale restaurants, offers creative students the opportunity to develop their talents.

-An amphitheater-style resource-demonstration room, equipped with computers, video taping capabilities, and an extensive library of cookbooks and videotapes, is within our building with access for all.
+- Resource-demonstration room - An amphitheater-style classroom, this space is equipped with computers, video taping capabilities, and an extensive library of cookbooks and videotapes.

 Culinary Arts (AOS)